unfoldingWord-dev/translationStudio-Info/docs/index.rst

 translationStudio Information
 ============================

-This site is the official documentation for translationStudio information.
+This site is the official documentation for translationStudio.

 Contents: